QSD-Group/QSDsan/docs/source/FAQ.rst

 ------------
 While ``QSDsan`` (and other supporting packages such as ``EXPOsan``) will stay open-source, it is totally understandable that you may want to create a private fork of ``QSDsan`` (e.g., because of non-disclosure agreement).

 However, GitHub does not allow you to directly create a private fork (since the root repo ``QSDsan`` is public).
-You can follow these steps for a work-around (modified from an original post `here <https://gist.github.com/0xjac/85097472043b697ab57ba1b1c7530274>`_, you need to do all following in your terminal/command prompt):
+You can follow these steps for a work-around (modified from an original post `here <https://gist.github.com/0xjac/85097472043b697ab57ba1b1c7530274>`_, you need to do all following in your command-line interface):
 #.
 Create a bare clone of the repository (this is temporary and will be removed):

     .. code::